nya3jp/tast/docs/test_dependencies.md

 *   `vulkan` - Whether [Vulkan] is enabled.
 *   `watchdog` - watchdog daemon
 *   `wifi` - If this DUT has WiFi device.
+*   `wpa3_sae` - The ability to use WPA3-SAE authentication for WiFi.
 *   `wilco` - If this DUT is a [wilco] device.
 These features include the DTC (Diagnostic and Telemetry Controller) VM, a special EC interface, and a dock firmware updater.